growr-xyz/growr-documentation/specification/8-4-backend-services.md

 ### API gateway

-The _API gateway_ controls the access to the back-end services.
-It exposes APIs using GraphQL, providing flexible and efficient way to retrieve data from the services.
+The _API gateway_ controls access to the back-end services.
+It exposes APIs using GraphQL, providing a flexible and efficient way to retrieve data from the services.

 ### Discovery service